emilydolson/force-cover/README.md

 In particular I would love to recieve:
 - Additional rules for `validate_line` in `fix_coverage.py`.
 Its goal is to detect lines that should not be marked as potentially coverable (e.g. lines containing only comments).
 I wrote some very basic rules, but I'm sure there are a bunch of edge cases it's missing.
 - Improvements to the AST matching rules in `force_cover.cpp`.
 I'm sure there are edge cases that they're currently missing.
 Also in general they're a little overzealous at this point (in mostly harmless ways).
+- There is probably a smoother way to do all of this (e.g. one that doesn't require both a pre-processing step and a post-processing step).
+Potential options (some of which I tried and gave up on):
+    - Automatically add code that instantiates templates.
+Problem: you need to know what types to instantiate them with.
+    - Detect uninstantiated templates and replace them with an equivalent number of lines of non-templated code.
+Problem: detecting uninstantiated templates is non-trivial.
+    - Ditch the preprocessing script and let Python find templates in the coverage output.
+Problem: probably requires parsing C++ in Python.